Why Women Choose Hymenoplasty: Myths, Emotions & Social Pressures

 And that’s what makes it powerful.

 Women choose hymenoplasty for reasons society may never fully understand.
-But they don’t need permission to feel what they feel—and they certainly don’t need approval to act on it.
+But they don’t need permission to feel what they feel and they certainly don’t need approval to act on it.

-This isn’t about right or wrong.
+Getting this surgery done isn’t about right or wrong.
 It’s about freedom, dignity, and emotional safety.

 Is It Just About Virginity?
 A Deeper View